AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Methodology: Execution-Centric Auto-Tuning and Double Screening Methodology: Execution-Centric Auto-Tuning and Double Screening

-The selection of ``stable candidates'' from this stage is a multi-step process.
-First, we apply a set of absolute robustness thresholds to filter out underperforming configurations.
-In the BTC STRICT4H experiments, these hard-coded rules include minimum average monthly returns, a floor for the worst-performing month, a ceiling on average maximum drawdown, and limits on position-switching frequency.
-Second, the surviving candidates are ranked based on their average monthly return (descending) and average maximum drawdown (ascending) on the training-plus-validation regime.
-Finally, we select the top-$K$ configurations from this ranked list to form the final pool of stable BTC/USDT STRICT4H candidates.
+Stable-candidate selection then proceeds in three transparent steps.
+First, absolute robustness thresholds are applied to remove underperforming configurations.
+In the BTC STRICT4H experiments these ex-ante rules include a minimum average monthly return, a floor for the worst scenario-level monthly return, a ceiling on average maximum drawdown, and a cap on position-switch density.
+Second, the surviving candidates are ranked by average monthly return in descending order and average maximum drawdown in ascending order over the training-plus-validation regime.
+Third, the top \(K\) candidates are retained as the final pool of stable BTC/USDT STRICT4H configurations.

-To make these rules auditable, Table~\ref{tab:stable_candidate_rules} reports the exact thresholds used in our stable-candidate filter.
-In the replication code, these rules are implemented as an ex-ante filter over scenario-aggregated performance summaries (followed by a simple lexicographic ranking by mean performance and drawdown), and they are not tuned post hoc on a per-experiment basis.
+To make this policy transparent, Table~\ref{tab:stable_candidate_rules} reports the exact thresholds used in the stable-candidate filter.
+In the replication code these rules are implemented as an ex-ante filter over scenario-aggregated performance summaries followed by a simple lexicographic ranking by mean performance and drawdown; they are not tuned post hoc on a per-experiment basis.

-\textbf{Metric choice note.} We rank stable candidates using monthly geometric mean, drawdown, and switching frequency because these are directly interpretable and robust to extreme compounding in high-volatility regimes.
-Other stability metrics (e.g., Sharpe-, Sortino-, or Calmar-style summaries) can be substituted in the same policy layer; a systematic comparison of screening metrics is left as future work.
+\textbf{Metric choice note.} Stable candidates are ranked using monthly geometric mean, drawdown, and switching frequency because these metrics are directly interpretable and less distorted by extreme compounding in high-volatility regimes.
+Other stability metrics, such as Sharpe-, Sortino-, or Calmar-style summaries, can be substituted within the same policy layer, but a systematic comparison of screening metrics is outside the scope of the present study.